hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 }
 ```

-If you're using the SaaS version of TFE, the hostname is `app.terraform.io`; private installs have their own hostnames.
-The second part of the source string (the namespace) is the name of your TFE organization.
+If you're using the SaaS version of Terraform Cloud, the hostname is `app.terraform.io`; Terraform Enterprise instances have their own hostnames.
+The second part of the source string (the namespace) is the name of your organization.

 For more details on using modules in Terraform configurations, see ["Configuration Language: Modules"](/docs/configuration/modules.html) in the Terraform docs.